-If this is an SSI application only, please note that SSI benefits cannot be paid prior to the protected filing date.
+If this is an SSI application only, please note that SSI benefits cannot be paid prior to the date the application is filed.

-From my perspective, I am not concerned with the date you choose, as long it is a date before the applicant turned 22 years of age, if that is accurate.
+From my perspective, I am not concerned with what date you choose, as long as it is a date after age 18 and before the applicant has turned 22.